IFoA-ADSWP/IBLM/README.md

 If you use **IBLM** in research or teaching, please cite it as:

-> Gawlowski, K., Beard, P., & Flaherty, W. (2025). *IBLM: Interpretable Boosted Linear Models.* R package version 1.0.0.
+> Gawlowski, K., Beard, P. (2025). *IBLM: Interpretable Boosted Linear Models.* R package version 1.0.0.

 ---